HausDAO/daohaus-website/docs/users/navigation.mdx

 sidebar_label: Navigating DAOhaus
 ---

-## Finding your way around the Haus and its DAOs
+If you’re new to the DAO space you can search for and see all of the DAOs created on DAOhaus on the [Explore](https://app.daohaus.club/explore) page.
+Feel free to sort by membership size, DAO type, or other factors.

 ### Navigating the Hub:

-- Home: See all DAOs you're a member of and notifications of recent activity.
+- Hub: See all DAOs you're a member of and notifications of recent activity.
 - Explore: Explore existing DAOs
 - Summon: Summon a new DAO
 - Help: Link to docs for users and developers
-- About: Link to the informational website of DAOhaus
 - Links: Other helpful links for the community

 > Pro tip: bookmark https://daohaus.gg to head straight to your Hub ;)